-I have tried to get quite a few product ideas off the ground and encountered obstacles each time.
+I have tried to invent a new product with several ideas and encountered obstacles each time.
 I may not have come up with the next Segway or Pet Rock, but I do have some lessons from my journey.

 I’ve studied dozens of books and podcasts and blogs, and these are the mistakes that stay top of mind as I explore my next concept or invention.

 When inventing a new product, maybe it’s a new spork or a Pet Sourdough Loaf, avoid these mistakes and you’ll save a ton of time.

 1) Instead of staying in a bubble, go talk to customers.

 I set a goal each week while developing some new mountain biking gloves to talk to people that might use this product.
 And even compared to contacting manufacturers or designing a website, this was the hardest task each week!

 It can be uncomfortable to ask for feedback on an idea, but it’s critically important to keep you on the right track.
 The bonus is the motivation it offers.

 When you talk to people outside your normal circle you get valuable input that challenges your assumptions about the problem you’re solving.